seraogianluca/RoomBooking/docs/Manual.md

 ### 3.1.
 Insert a Student

-To insert a student choose the **option 1** from the menu and insert the information about the student.
+To insert a student, choose the **option 1** from the menu and insert the information about the student.

 ```
 Insert the name of the student > Name